vistaprint/grunt-js-test/README.md

 #### --identifier="commit deadbeef"

 Pass `--identifier` with a value of a string you'd like to use as your job identifier.
-This will be the folder name used when savign your coverage reports to the directory configured with `coverageReportDirectory`.
-This is useful when using grunt-js-test through continous integration and want to provide it either the job number or the commit id (or revision number if you're still on SVN).
+This will be the folder name used when saving your coverage reports to the directory configured with `coverageReportDirectory`.
+This is useful when using grunt-js-test through continuous integration and want to provide it either the job number or the commit id (or revision number if you're still on SVN).

 By default a datetime in the format of `YYYY-MM-DD HHMMSS` will be used.

 ### Task Options

-All options of `js-test` are optional, if you specify nothing, it will run all JavaScript files anywhere in your project matching `*.unittests.js`.
+All options of `js-test` are optional, if you specify nothing, it will run all JavaScript files anywhere in your project directory, recursively matching `*.unittests.js`.

 #### root
 Type: `String`